mvt-project/mvt/docs/introduction.md

 - Extract diagnostic information from Android devices through the adb protocol.
 - Compare extracted records to a provided list of malicious indicators in STIX2 format.
 - Generate JSON logs of extracted records, and separate JSON logs of all detected malicious traces.
-- Generate a unified chronological timeline of extracted records, along with a timeline all detected malicious traces.
+- Generate a unified chronological timeline of extracted records, along with a timeline of all detected malicious traces.

 MVT is a forensic research tool intended for technologists and investigators.
 Using it requires understanding the basics of forensic analysis and using command-line tools.
 MVT is not intended for end-user self-assessment.
 If you are concerned with the security of your device please seek expert assistance.